christianrubiales/flexboxfroggy-no-hints/README.md

-Flexbox Froggy
+Flexbox Froggy - No Hints
 =======

-Flexbox Froggy is a game for learning CSS flexbox.
-Check it out at [flexboxfroggy.com](http://flexboxfroggy.com).
+Flexbox Froggy - No Hints is a game for learning CSS flexbox.
+Check it out at [christianrubiales.com/flexboxfroggy-no-hints/](http://christianrubiales.com/flexboxfroggy-no-hints/).

 Read [this blog post](http://thomaspark.co/2015/11/learning-css-layout-with-flexbox-froggy/) for background on the project.

 ![FontCDN screenshot](./images/screenshot.png)

-## Author
+## Original Author

 Thomas Park